OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     > **Note**: If your Azure subscription is in a different tenant than the tenant where you want to install the Teams App, please update the Tenant Id field with the tenant where you want to install the Teams App.
     - `senderUPNList` - this is a semicolon-delimited list of users (Authors) who will be allowed to send messages using the Company Communicator.
        For example, to allow Megan Bowen ([meganb@contoso.com](mailto:meganb@contoso.com)) and Adele Vance ([adelev@contoso.com](mailto:adelev@contoso.com)) to send messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
        You can change this list later by going to the `App Service > Configuration` blade.

+    - `deleteAdminUPNList` - this is a semicolon-delimited list of users (Authors) who will be allowed to delete historical messages using the Company Communicator.
+       For example, to allow Megan Bowen ([meganb@contoso.com](mailto:meganb@contoso.com)) and Adele Vance ([adelev@contoso.com](mailto:adelev@contoso.com)) to delete historical messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
+       You can change this list later by going to the `App Service > Configuration` blade.

     - `isUpgrade` - If this is an upgrade for old version of the app template, then value should be true.
 Otherwise, false is default (First-time deployment).